Windell2468/Flashcards-1/README.md

 Submitted by: **Jerry Rogers Jr.**

-This web app: **is about making a flashcards on Cartoons and Anime to see the user can answer the questions of their favorite Cartoons and Anime.
-It provides 10 questions on flashcards**
+This web app: **features interactive flashcards that incorporate popular cartoons and anime.
+It includes 10 questions that test users' knowledge of their favorite shows, allowing them to flip the card to reveal the answers.**

 Time spent: **8** hours spent in total